gavinmcfarland/plugma/packages/website/content/docs/0-index/2-using-the-cli.md

 - `--name <name>`: Project name
 - `--no-ts`: Use JavaScript instead of TypeScript
 - `--no-ui`: No UI
-- `--no-add-ons`: Skip installing add-ons
+- `--no-add`: Skip installing add-ons
 - `--no-install`: Skip installing dependencies
+- `-y, --yes`: Skip all prompts by accepting defaults (still prompts for type and framework if not provided)
 - `--install <pkg-manager>`: Install dependencies using a certain package manager

 ##### Example